 4. Craft Seller

-If you're more of an artsy and crafty type — consider opening up an online storefront on Etsy.
-With Etsy, you don't need to invest any money upfront just create your products, take some high-quality photos, add some text, and hit publish.
+If you’re more of an artsy and crafty type — consider opening up an online storefront on Etsy.
+With Etsy, you don’t need to invest any money upfront just create your products, take some high-quality photos, add some text, and hit publish.
 When a sale is made, Etsy will take a small transaction fee out of your profit.
-Of course, you'll need to purchase your materials and pay for shipping costs, so be sure to add these into your sales price.
+Of course, you’ll need to purchase your materials and pay for shipping costs, so be sure to add these to your sales price.
 For more information on what it takes to be a successful Etsy seller — check out this interview with full-time Etsy seller, Melanie.